marygracemoesta/R-User-Guide/README.md

 # R on Databricks: A User Guide

 R is widely used by data teams in every sector of the economy.
-It enjoys a vibrant ecosystem of open source packages as well as not one, but two APIs for working with Apache Spark.
-This opens up the tantalizing prospect of scaling to hundreds of machines executing R code in parallel.
+It enjoys a vibrant ecosystem of open source packages including two APIs for working with Apache Spark.
+This opens up the tantalizing prospect of scaling R programs to hundreds of machines executing in parallel.

 As Databricks grows in popularity and usage across market segments - especially Enterprise -  R users face a somewhat steep learning curve for both Spark and working in the cloud generally.
 This user guide is designed to facilitate a smooth transition to productivity for R developers using Databricks.
 Each section has examples in R or discusses a particular feature as it relates to R.

-The flow of each section will progress from basic concepts through to advanced tips and functionality.
+The flow of a section will progress from basic concepts through to advanced tips and functionality.
 As such, this guide can be used as a reference and will complement the [official Databricks documentation](https://docs.databricks.com).
 Please reach out to us with questions or suggestions for improvement.
 We hope it enables you to unlock the full potential of R on Databricks!

 ____